Inifynastic/Data-Structures/README.md

 Pain in the ass:

-- Hash Map [In Progress!]
+- ✅ Hash Map (Completed )[But I need to get a better HashFunction]
 - Advanced Hash collision strategies
 - ✅ Binary Tree(Competed)[This is a advanced complete binary tree which I accidentally made.] #6
 - ✅ BST(Binary Search Tree)(Completed) [This was easy because of old BT] #7
 - Graphs